 For aircraft interior noise there are no set regulations, but rather guidelines.
-This allows for each company to have their own desired signature sound.
+This allows for each company to have its own desired signature sound.
 Noise should not exceed certain levels, but it should also “sound right” —it should be pleasant to the human ear.
-The type of engine is considered in cabin noise engineering, as all engines have slightly different noise signatures.
-Engineers need to understand how that noise is transmitted from the outside to the inside as accurately as possible to be able to tackle it in the most efficient manner.
-After take-off, and once the aircraft takes speed, there is another noise component engineers need to consider: air flow.
-Air flow is turbulent and creates a broad band noise inside, which becomes dominant at cruise speed.
+The type of engine is considered in-cabin noise engineering, as all engines have slightly different noise signatures.
+Engineers need to understand how that noise travels from the outside to the inside as accurately as possible to be able to tackle it in the most efficient manner.
+After take-off, and once the aircraft takes speed, there is another noise component engineers need to consider: airflow.
+Airflow is turbulent and creates a broadband noise inside, which becomes dominant at cruise speed.
 This, too, should be accounted for from the very start of the development cycle.

 The aircraft needs to be able to achieve the right temperature balance within 30 minutes, according to regulations.
 This usually means cooling-down.
 The challenge here is to keep the outside heat from propagating inside through the structure—it is, after all, a metallic structure.
 The trim of the aircraft and the thermal/acoustic blanket act as a shield, and depending on how the ventilation system is positioned, the aircraft cools down slower or faster.
 Once in the air, it is no longer about cooling down fast enough, but about keeping a uniform and pleasing temperature in the entire cabin shaft, striving for a sufficiently warm cabin-air.